otrv4/otrv4/otrv4.md

 * Type 14: SMPv2 Message 4
   The value represents the final message in an instance of SMPv2.

-* Type 15: SMPv2 Message 1Q
-  Like a SMPv2 Message 1, but whose value begins with a NUL-terminated user-specified question.

 ### Data types

 OTRv4 uses the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) with the addition of: